dotnet-websharper/docs/content/core/sitelets.md

     let s2 : Sitelet<EndPoint> = Sitelet.Map Article (fun (Article a) -> a) s
     ```

-* `Sitelet.Embed` similarly converts a Sitelet to a different endpoint type, but with a partial mapping function: the input endpoint type represents only a subset of the result endpoint type.
+* `Sitelet.Embed` similarly converts a sitelet to a different endpoint type, but with a partial mapping function: the input endpoint type represents only a subset of the result endpoint type.

     ```fsharp
     type EndPoint =